JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 Open MainActivity.java file.
 Then invoke action **Convert Java File to Kotlin File**.
 You can do it by several ways.
 The most easiest one is to invoke [Find Action](https://www.jetbrains.com/idea/help/navigating-to-action.html) and start typing an action name (like in a screencast below).
-Alternatively you can call this option via the _Code \| Convert Java File to Kotlin File_  menu entry or by using the corresponding shortcut (you can find it at the menu entry).
+Alternatively we can call this option via the _Code \| Convert Java File to Kotlin File_  menu entry or by using the corresponding shortcut (we can find it at the menu entry).

 ![Convert]({{ site.baseurl }}/{{ site.img_tutorial_root }}//kotlin-android/convert-java-to-kotlin.png)

-After the conversion you should have an activity written in Kotlin.
+After the conversion we should have an activity written in Kotlin.

 ![Koltin-Activity]({{ site.baseurl }}/{{ site.img_tutorial_root }}//kotlin-android/converted-code.png)